BiiBo0/DM-Apriori/README.md

 2. Data Loading:

-It uses pd.read_excel from pandas to read an Excel file located at /Users/shahdmohammed/Downloads/dm/Horizontal_Format.xlsx.
+It uses pd.read_excel from pandas to read an Excel file.
 The data is then converted into a list of sets, where each set represents a transaction containing items.

 3. Variables: